The CWNA's primary concerns are Development, Placemaking (Parks and Public Spaces), Heritage Conservation and Community Safety.

 Church Wellesley Update [view all]

-It was just a year ago that the Liberal government phased out the OMB and replaced it with the new Local Planning Appeal Tribunal (LPAT), which was to have much less power over local decision-makers.
+It was just a little over a year ago that the Liberal government phased out the OMB and replaced it with the new Local Planning Appeal Tribunal (LPAT), which was to have much less power over local decision-makers.
 Now those reforms will be reversed.

-If the new law is passed, we can expect the old ways to continue, with towers being built that are much taller and denser than what city planners calls for.
-But it will be worse, as the bill also merges — and significantly weakens — the tools used by cities to negotiate funds from developers to create new parks, schools, community centres and other infrastructure.
+Now that the law is passed, we can expect the old ways to continue, with towers being built that are much taller and denser than what city planners call for.
+But the situation for Ontario cities will be even worse, as the bill also merges — and significantly weakens — the tools used by cities to negotiate funds from developers to create new parks, schools, community centres and other infrastructure.
+As well, the law changes where the City can require new affordable housing and how heritage buildings are conserved.

 For more information on Bill 108, see the City's web page: